-This prospectus relates to the possible resale by the Selling Securityholders of up 74,603,534 shares of our Class A common stock, up to 19,937,500 shares of our Class B common stock, and up to 135,000 Private Placement Warrants.
+This prospectus relates to the possible resale by the Selling Securityholders of up 97,631,991 shares of our Class A common stock, up to 19,937,500 shares of our Class B common stock, and up to 135,000 Private Placement Warrants.
 The Selling Securityholders may from time to time offer and sell any or all of the Class A common stock and warrants set forth below pursuant to this prospectus and any accompanying prospectus supplement.
 When we refer to the "Selling Securityholders" in this prospectus, we mean the persons listed in the table below, and the pledgees, donees, transferees, assignees, successors, designees and others who later come to hold any of the Selling Securityholders' interest in the Class A common stock, shares of Class B common stock or Private Placement Warrants other than through a public sale.
-We cannot advise you as to whether the Selling Securityholders will in fact sell any or all of such Class A common stock, shares of Class B common stock or warrants.
-In addition, the Selling Securityholders may sell, transfer or otherwise dispose of, at any time and from time to time, the Class A common stock, Class B common stock, Class B common stock and warrants in transactions exempt from the registration requirements of the Securities Act after the date of this prospectus.
+We cannot advise you as to whether the Selling Securityholders will in fact sell any or all of such Class A common stock, and warrants.
+In addition, the Selling Securityholders may sell, transfer or otherwise dispose of, at any time and from time to time, the Class A common stock, class B common stock and warrants in transactions exempt from the registration requirements of the Securities Act after the date of this prospectus.
 For purposes of this table, we have assumed that the Selling Securityholders will have sold all of the securities covered by this prospectus upon the completion of the offering.

 The following table is prepared based on information provided to us by the Selling Securityholders.
 It sets forth the name and address of the Selling Securityholders, the aggregate number of shares of Class A common stock, shares of Class B common stock and Private Placement Warrants that the Selling Securityholders may offer pursuant to this prospectus, and the beneficial ownership of the Selling Securityholders both before and after the offering.
-We have based the percentage ownership prior to this offering on 118,727,725 shares of Class A common stock, 19,937,500 share of Class B common stock and 135,000 Private Placement Warrants outstanding, in each case as of February 15, 2022.
-In calculating percentages of shares of Class A common stock owned by a particular Selling Securityholder, we treated as outstanding the number of shares of Class A common stock issuable upon exercise of that particular Selling Securityholder's Private Placement Warrants, if any, and did not assume the exercise of any other Selling Securityholder's restricted stock units or conversion of any other Selling Securityholder's Class B common stock.
+We have based the percentage ownership prior to this offering on 116,463,160 shares of Class A common stock, 19,937,500 share of Class B common stock and 135,000 Private Placement Warrants outstanding, in each case as of June 10, 2021.
+In calculating percentages of shares of Class A common stock owned by a particular Selling Securityholder, we treated as outstanding the number of shares of Class A common stock issuable upon exercise of that particular Selling Securityholder's Private Placement Warrants, if any, and did not assume the exercise of any other Selling Securityholder's Private Placement Warrants or options, or upon the vesting of any other Selling Securityholder's Class B common stock units or conversion of any other Selling Securityholder's Class B common stock.